ShowMeStepByStep

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action 'Submit a request for a tutorial we don't yet have' and explicitly distinguishes usage from sibling search_tutorials by specifying the condition when to call this tool.
+The description clearly states the verb ('Submit') and resource ('a request for a tutorial we don't yet have').
+It explicitly distinguishes itself from sibling tools by specifying the trigger condition (search_tutorials returned no good match), making its purpose unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.